Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Accessibility Evaluation Methodology

-We categorise cookie notices based on the way these screen readers are able to read them \cite{w3HowMeetWCAG2019,schnellWebsitePrivacyNotification2021}.
-Accordingly, each website’s cookie notice was given a pass or fail for the following categories: \emph{(1) Readable}: The screen reader software is able to read the cookie notice. \emph{(2) Immediately Read}: The cookie notice is the first thing to be read from the page, excluding the page title. \emph{(3) Keyboard navigable}: The cookie notice of a website is navigable using a keyboard while using a screen reader. \emph{(4) Link or button purpose}: The purpose of a link or button can be solely determined by the link or button. \emph{(5) Abbreviations are explained}: All abbreviations are explained.
-This was either in the cookie notice or the website offered some mechanism for identifying the expanded form. \emph{(6) Page titled}: The page has a title that describes its topic or purpose. \emph{(7) Cookie notice titled}: The cookie notice has a title or heading which is readable by the screen reader software. \emph{(8) Headings useful for navigation}: There are useful headings for navigation present throughout the cookie notice. \emph{(9) No timing}: There is no timing for reading the cookie notice.
+We categorise each website's cookie notice based on how these screen readers can parse them~\cite{w3HowMeetWCAG2019,schnellWebsitePrivacyNotification2021}.
+Accordingly, each website’s cookie notice was given a pass or fail for the following categories: \emph{(i) Readable}: The screen reader software is able to read the cookie notice. \emph{(ii) Immediately Read}: The cookie notice is the first thing to be read from the page, excluding the page title. \emph{(iii) Keyboard navigable}: The cookie notice of a website is navigable using a keyboard while using a screen reader. \emph{(iv) Link or button purpose}: The purpose of a link or button can be solely determined by the link or button. \emph{(v) Abbreviations are explained}: All abbreviations are explained.
+This was either in the cookie notice or the website offered some mechanism for identifying the expanded form. \emph{(vi) Page titled}: The page has a title that describes its topic or purpose. \emph{(vii) Cookie notice titled}: The cookie notice has a title or heading which is readable by the screen reader software. \emph{(vii) Headings useful for navigation}: There are useful headings for navigation present throughout the cookie notice. \emph{(ix) No timing}: There is no timing for reading the cookie notice.